newaetech/chipwhisperer-husky-fpga/README.md

 ChipWhisperer-Husky.

 # Implementation
-Husky uses a Xilinx XC7A35 FPGA.
+Husky uses a Xilinx XC7A35 FPGA; Husky Plus uses an XC7A100.
 Implementation is done with Vivado 2020.2.

 Implementation should run cleanly (no setup or hold timing violations) but timing is tight and small timing failures can occur if you're unlucky.
 The